 If you’re looking to break into the industry ASAP, a career in hair styling might be your best bet.
 Hairdressing requires a cosmetology license.
 This often means you’ll study for 1-2 years at a cosmetology school before getting to book your first client.

 (Not to mention, cosmetology schools goes deeper into other beauty practices you might not have any interest in – such as makeup, skincare, and nail care.)

 As a hairdresser, you’ll work with clients to find a balance of what they want and what may look best for them.
 It takes lots of hard work and study to complete all the different treatments for your clients.
 If you’re detail-oriented and want to help clients look their best longer-term, becoming a hairdresser would be a great career choice for you!

-It’s important to know that whichever profession you first choose that you’re not stuck forever.
+It’s important to know that whichever profession you first choose, that you’re not stuck forever.
 The beauty industry demands its professionals to evolve.
-You may decide to be a hairdresser now but find passion in doing wedding hair and makeup.
+As such, you may decide to be a hairdresser now – but find passion in doing wedding hair and makeup.

 Or, it can be quite the opposite.
 You may start as a stylist and eventually want to learn the art of balayage.
 Either way, whichever path you choose, you’re in for a highly rewarding career!